-The local governing body of a Presbyterian Church is the Session made up of the Pastor(s) and Elders elected from the local congregation.
-At Faith Presbyterian, the Session is comprised of our Pastor, Jim Witherow, as Moderator and six Elders who have been elected from the congregation.
-Elders serve for a term of 3 years and can serve up to two consecutive terms if re-elected.
-The Session is responsible for all that goes on in the life of the church, including worship, study, fellowship, caring, and mission/outreach.
+The local governing body of a Presbyterian Church is the Session made up of Elders elected from the local congregation.
+At Faith Presbyterian, The Session is comprised of our Pastor, Jim Witherow, as Moderator and twelve Elders who have been elected from the congregation.
+Elders serve for a term of three years and can serve up to two consecutive terms of re-elected.
+The session is responsible for all that goes on in the life of the church, including worship study, fellowship, caring, and mission/outreach.

-All members of the church are encouraged by the Session and Board of Deacons to lead and/or to participate in our life of mission and ministry together.
+All members of the church are encouraged by the Session to lead and/or to participate in our life of mission and ministry together.
 To become a Ministry Team leader you only need to have leadership gifts and a heart and willing spirit to follow God’s call and purpose for your life.
-If you possess these things our Session and Board of Deacons will give you the space and guidance to serve the Lord in a way that fulfills your life in the body of Christ.
+If you possess these things our Session will give you the space and guidance to serve the Lord in a way that fulfills your life in the body of Christ.